ivanradakovic987/shopsystems-ui-testsuite-creditcardoneclick-instability/README.md

      `SHOP_URL`

-      only for Magento2 testing (since tests need to execute cash flushing and cron commends in the container)
+      only for Magento2 testing (since tests need to execute cash flushing and cron commands in the container)

      `MAGENTO_CONTAINER_NAME`